Mental Health Counseling

 Meet the counselors

-I’ve been married since 1994 and my wife has often said that I’m a duality, like two sides of the same coin.
+I have been married since 1994 and my wife has often said that I am a duality, like two sides of the same coin.
 For example, I am an avid gamer and I love technology, especially video games.
-At the same time, I grow weary of screens and I recharge by spending time with good friends and family.
+At the same time, I grow weary of screens, and I recharge by spending time with good friends and family.
 Another example of my dual nature is that I tend to get bored by the fine arts, yet I absolutely love to cook with a lot of flair and artistic touches.

 I love being a counselor and the best part of my job is being able to make connections with students, helping them feel comfortable with counseling.
 My favorite counseling issues are relationships, anxiety, supporting those with a spectrum disorder, past trauma, anger management, parenting, veterans, and faith supportive therapy.
 I have four kids, so I also understand the stress of being a parent while reaching for my own goals.

-Simple things - hiking, biking, gardening or anything I can do outside – bring me the most joy.
-Living in Wisconsin, I have found the secret to happiness is embracing the seasons and getting outdoors no matter the temperature.
-I also love traveling with my husband, cooking, reading, spending time with family and friends, and focusing on a lifestyle that keeps me and my family healthy.
-The impact of nutrition on mental health is a particular interest of mine, and the subject of many books on my nightstand.
+Simple things, like hiking, biking, being in my garden, or really anything I can do outside bring me the most joy.
+Even in the coldest of seasons, there is beauty to be found.
+I also love traveling with my husband and daughter, cooking, reading, spending time with family and friends, and focusing on a lifestyle that keeps me and my family healthy.
+The intersection of nutrition and mental health is a particular interest of mine, and the subject of many books on my nightstand.